akanadocs/docs-test/ag/security_admin/security_admin_toc.md

 ## Policy Manager User and User Group Account Administration

-Policy Manager provides a SAML-compliant security store for defining and maintaining security policy definitions.
+The *Security* section on the *Policy Manager Management Console* provides administrators and key personnel responsible for web service management with tools for configuring and maintaining Policy Manager user accounts, user groups, and key assignments.
 A central security policy engine and ACL repository is used by all Policy Manager subsystems for storing and maintaining account definitions.

+The *Security* tab on the main navigation is the starting point for beginning security administration activities.

 The following topics describe the user and user group account administration process.

 ### [User Administration](user_administration.html)